Join Here | Log In

 Testing your lead levels:

-The only way to know what your lead levels currently are is to test it.
-If it isn’t an option to get it through your healthcare provider, a simple blood lead test costs less than $40 places to order for yourself online (in the US).
-Here are a couple of options (to get you started on your search): Walk in lab, Ulta Lab (poke around on the Ulta Lab site and they will usually pop up a coupon code)
+The only way to know what your lead levels currently are is to do a blood test.
+If it isn’t an option to get a lead blood test through your healthcare provider, here are a couple of options (to get you started on your search): Walk in lab, Ulta Lab (poke around on the Ulta Lab site and they will usually pop up a coupon code).
+The cost is around $40.

 What is a high level?